 She then emphasizes their demand from the public, declaring, “I feel like I get a lot of people that book just because I offer them.”

 You can also look to people like Andria Lundquist, a tremendously successful photographer who only offers digitals for the fact it saves her time and actually plays into her experience.

-In no way is only offering digital doing harm her business, popularity, or following.
+In no way is she only offering digital doing harm to her business, popularity, or following.

 Yet, perhaps I’m preaching to the choir, as renowned boudoir photographer and educator Jenn Bruno Smith confirms as she posed to a live audience while on our platform, “What is the one thing you know your clients want the most?...”

 She didn’t have to wait long as the chat box was inundated with a flurry of replies.
 Yet, all were the same.
 Thus, she confirmed,

 So, perhaps you know this.
 And I might even know you know this, but it doesn’t hurt to make it clear and put it out in the open: